askimed/nf-test/docs/testcases/nextflow_workflow.md

 # Workflow Testing
 nf-test also allows to test a specific workflow.
-Please checkout the [CLI](../cli/generate.md) to generate a process test.
+Please checkout the [CLI](../cli/generate.md) to generate a workflow test.
 ## Syntax
 ```Groovy
 nextflow_workflow {